mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_3_converted.md

           **Build**:1

 name:     Resonance Scythe
-text:     Your General has +1 Attack.
+text:     Your General has +1⚔️.
 Reactivate your General whenever they destroy a Stunned enemy.

 name:     Rolling Snowstorm
 text:     At the start of your next 9 turns deal 6 damage to all enemies in a column starting with the far column on your opponents starting side.